Table of Contents

 Not quite.
 There’s actually one more decision to make, that you might not even have known about in the first place: would you rather study a taught or research masters?

 Both course types involve a high level of academic study and independent work.
 However, a taught course offers a more familiar structure and a wider variety of subjects.
 It also offers more assessment modules than a research-based course, which puts more focus on in-depth research and writing.
 Not sure which option to choose?
 We’ve got you covered.
 Without further ado, here are the difference between taught and research masters, so you can choose the course that’s best for you.

-What is a taught masters degree?
+What is a taught master's degree?

 As the name suggests, the majority of a taught masters course revolves around a series of modules, each with seminars, lectures and assignments or exams.

 Most taught masters degrees will also generally require you to complete a final dissertation or major research project.
 In other words, a masters taught degree is like a continuation of an undergraduate degree.

 What is a research masters degree?